NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 There are also general work health and safety laws that will apply to you in any situation, including when working with electricity.

-For information about risk management, specific electrical hazards, working de-energised, working near energised electrical parts, tools and equipment, and high-voltage electrical work, see the code of practice for managing electrical risks in the workplace.
+For information about risk management, specific electrical hazards, working de-energised, working near energised electrical parts, tools and equipment, and high-voltage electrical work, see the code of practice for managing electrical risks in the workplace (PDF, 1337.36 KB) and AS/NZS 3012: Electrical installation – construction and demolition sites.

 Back to top